-• The terms RD Eligible (RDE) and RDN Eligible (RDNE) should not be used.
-See statement in exit packet.
+• The terms RD Eligible (RDE) and RDN Eligible (RDNE) are not approved by ACEND and should not be used.

 E-mail Tips:

 - Use emich e-mail account only - Use a salutation such as Dear Dr. Hague, Hello Mrs. Reynolds, Dear Dr. Brooks - Never address anyone with "Hey" or "Hi" unless you know them well - Proof-read your message for spelling, grammar, and capitalization - Use complete sentences; you are not text messaging - Sign your name and put Dietetics Student under your name